 Recovery treatment systems remove contaminants in groundwater, such as solvents, metals, fuel oils, or other regulated substances.
 Groundwater is pumped to an above-ground treatment system from extraction wells within the polluted groundwater plume.
 Some of the treatment system components then address contaminants using the following methods.

 - Granular activated carbon

 Soil can be treated in place with the mechanical blending of the natural soil and a binder to encapsulate constituents of concern.
 This is typically done with soil mixing techniques and is referred to as In Situ Stabilization (ISS).

 Bioremediation projects are completed using in situ and ex situ techniques.
 In situ bioremediation, or bioventing, involves stimulating indigenous microbial populations in the subsurface to biodegrade organic contaminants.
-Ex-situ techniques, including windrowing, are coupled with added nutrients to enhance the treatment of the media being remediated.
+Ex situ techniques, including windrowing, are coupled with added nutrients to enhance the remediated treatment of the media.